m-yo/gitskills/readme.txt

-Creating a branch is quick.
+Creating a new branch is quick AND simple.